Do AI Models Dream of Faster Code? An Empirical Study on LLM-Proposed Performance Improvements in Real-World Software: Results

+There are also tasks where LLM solutions result in performance regressions.
+In particular, tasks in \texttt{Presto} commonly lead to regressions.
+One example is \texttt{9e010a7} (\texttt{Presto}), where all representative LLM solutions yielded lower performance.
+Interestingly, in this task, Gemini introduced a regression ($0.87$) caused by Gemini creating an extra method whose own overhead negated the optimization benefit, which is difficult to predict without runtime benchmarking.
+A more severe case of negative optimization is \texttt{5a9b28a} (\texttt{Netty}), where DeepSeek's solutions degraded performance to as low as $0.34$x the baseline, while the human developer achieved a $1.21$x speedup by simply switching queue polling from FIFO to LIFO to improve CPU cache locality (whereas DeepSeek incorrectly diagnosed a thread synchronization issue).
+Its aggressive refactoring of the hot \texttt{recycle} method likely bloated the bytecode and disabled JIT inlining, illustrating yet again how structural changes without profiling or benchmarking can destroy performance in highly-optimized code.

 Table~\ref{tab:hash_performance_summary} also indicates that LLM performance differs significantly from project to project.
-In \texttt{Kafka} and \texttt{Netty}, we see many tasks where LLMs discover solutions that outperform developers.
-For instance, in task \texttt{aecd47b} (\texttt{Kafka}), the developer's patch achieved a minor $1.06$ speedup.
-In contrast, multiple solutions generated by both o4-mini and Gemini substantially surpassed the developer with a $pss$ of $2.25$ or better, with the LLM implementing a classic chunking pattern to reduce method call overhead while the developer used a more complex, platform-specific optimization.
+In \texttt{Kafka}, we see many tasks where LLMs discover solutions that outperform developers.
+For instance, in task \texttt{aecd47b} (\texttt{Kafka}), the developer's patch achieved a minor $1.05$ speedup.
+In contrast, multiple solutions generated by both Gemini and DeepSeek R1 substantially surpassed the developer, with the LLM implementing a classic chunking pattern to reduce method call overhead while the developer used a more complex, platform-specific optimization.
 Another striking example is task \texttt{922a95a} (\texttt{Kafka}), where the developer's patch yielded a $1.28$ speedup, whereas Gemini, when guided with benchmark information, identified a novel optimization strategy that resulted in a substantial $8.81$ speedup.
-The developer reduced lock contention by splitting locks, but Gemini's superior strategy was to refactor the logic to avoid acquiring the lock altogether in certain cases.
+The developer reduced lock contention by splitting locks, but Gemini's strategy was to refactor the logic to avoid acquiring the lock altogether in certain cases.
 These examples suggest that LLMs can, in some cases, explore a different solution space than human developers, potentially uncovering non-obvious optimizations.

-That said, there are also tasks where LLM solutions often resulted in (small) performance regressions.
-In particular, tasks in \texttt{Presto} commonly lead to regressions.
-One example is \texttt{9e010a7} (\texttt{Presto}), where all representative LLM solutions yielded lower performance.
-Interestingly, in this task, Gemini introduced the largest regression ($0.87$), caused by Gemini creating an extra dynamically routed method whose own overhead negated the optimization's benefit.
-Another case is \texttt{8abba9e} (\texttt{Presto}), where, in all but one setting (Gemini with benchmark information), the LLMs failed to produce plausible code altogether.
-However, in the one working configuration, the performance improvement is comparable to the developer.
-Finally, readers should keep in mind that 22 tasks (around one third of the dataset) are not reported in Table~\ref{tab:hash_performance_summary} as all LLM solutions were not plausible (failed to compile or pass the unit tests, despite attempted self-repair).